-In addition to the general admission requirements, international students must have proof of English Proficiency and meet the requirements below.
+In addition to the admission requirements, international students must have proof of English Proficiency and meet the requirements below.

 - 1. Proof of Senior High School Diploma/Certificate - 2.
-English Proficiency (we will require one of the following): - IELTS Academic International English Language Testing System: a minimum overall score of 6.0 must be achieved with no individual band score under 6.0; however, we will accept one band at 5.5. - TOEFL (Test of English as a Foreign Language) Internet Based Test (iBT) overall minimum score of 79 - PTE (Pearson Test of English) Academic Graduate Diploma: 58+ - 3.
-CO-OP Work Permit is mandatory for this program to participate in unpaid program placements.
+English Proficiency (we will require one of the following): - IELTS Academic International English Language Testing System: a minimum overall score of 6.0 must be achieved with no individual band score under 6.0; however, we will accept one band at 5.5. - TOEFL (Test of English as a Foreign Language) Internet Based Test (iBT) overall minimum score of 79 - PTE (Pearson Test of English) Academic Graduate Diploma: 58+ - Duolingo: 105+